 The average ad spend for the top 500 advertisers in 2016 hit slightly above $19 million, with the top advertiser, Proctor & Gamble, dishing out more than $200 million.
 Where does your annual ad spend fall?

-Being able to compare your budget, and your spending strategy, to your competitors’ is crucial to determining an effective financial plan.
+Being able to compare your budget, and your spending strategy, to your competitor's strategy is crucial to determining an effective financial plan.

 So what’s the best way to do this?
-Compare your budget to the competition with ad intelligence.
+Compare your advertising budget to the competition with marketing intelligence.
 Here’s a step-by-step guide to determining your budget for Q3 and beyond.

 1. Define Your Competitors